coq/coq/doc/sphinx/addendum/type-classes.rst

    *unify* the goal with the conclusion of the hint.
 This can drastically improve performance by calling unification less often, matching syntactic patterns being very quick.
 This also provides more control on the triggering of instances.
-For example, forcing a constant to explicitly appear in the pattern will make it never apply on a goal where there is a hole in that place.
+For example, forcing a :term:`constant` to explicitly appear in the pattern will make it never apply on a goal where there is a hole in that place.